 "This particular Marquesas prow is covered in linear tattooing and has especially naturalistic proportions, including fully articulated legs, which is very rare," explained Bonhams African, Oceanic & Pre-Columbian Art Consultant, Fredric Backlar.
 "I always felt strongly that it was an exceptional example, and I am pleased bidders agreed."

 The auction attracted global interest.
 Europe - particularly Belgium, France and Spain, the Americas, Russia and the Pacific were all represented with the majority of bidders coming from the US.
 While attendees made a strong showing, telephone and online bidders took home the lion's share of the top lots.

-The top lot from the auction's Pre-Columbian section was a rare gold shark pendant that realized $22,500.
+The top lot from the auction's Pre-Columbian section was a rare gold shark pendant that realised $22,500.
 Well over 2000 years old, the five-inch pendant would have been created in Costa Rica, or possibly Panama.
-The finely cast pendant, with articulated fins and eyes as well as loops for suspension, was one of a number of fine jewelry examples offered.
+The finely cast pendant, with articulated fins and eyes as well as loops for suspension, was one of a number of fine jewellery examples offered.

 Bonhams next auction of African, Oceanic & Pre-Columbian Art will take place in New York in November.